Khuda

-Khuda (/fa/) or Khoda is the Persian word for God.
+Khuda (/fa/) or Khoda (xodâ, /fa/), is the Persian word for God.

 Originally, it was used as a noun in reference to Ahura Mazda (the name of the God in Zoroastrianism).
 Iranian languages, Turkic languages, and many Indo-Aryan languages employ the word.
-Today, it is a word that is largely used in the non-Arabic Islamic world, with wide usage from its native country Iran, along with Afghanistan, Tajikistan, Uzbekistan, Turkmenistan, Kyrgyzstan, Kazakhstan, Turkey, Azerbaijan, Bangladesh and Pakistan. and some Muslim-majority areas of India, as well as Southern and Southwestern Russia.
+Today, it is a word used to refer to God.
+It has wide usage from its native country Iran, along with Afghanistan, Tajikistan, Uzbekistan, Turkmenistan, Kyrgyzstan, Kazakhstan, Turkey, Azerbaijan, Bangladesh, and Pakistan; and many Muslim-majority areas of India, parts of Europe under the Ottoman Empire (especially the Balkans, such as Bosnia and Herzegovina, Albania, and Kosovo), as well as Armenia, Georgia, southern Ukraine and southern Russia.